 Research Implemented by IPA: Yes

 Between August and December 2017, approximately 700,000 Rohingya men, women, and children fled genocide in Myanmar.
-Intent on limiting integration and maximizing repatriation to Myanmar, the Bangladesh government has made formal work illegal for the refugees and placed strict restrictions on movement limiting their access to informal work in nearby urban centers.
-Data from a pilot study demonstrated that working-age refugees within the camps spend a substantial amount of time sitting idle, leading to profound mental health challenges, especially for people who have experienced the trauma of losing family members in the genocide.
-Researchers are carrying out a randomized evaluation to compare the impacts of cash for work and unconditional cash transfers for people living in these refugee camps on psychosocial well-being.
-The study is also investigating how past trauma and future uncertainty might impact the effectiveness of various employment programs.
+Intent on limiting integration and maximizing repatriation to Myanmar, the Bangladesh government made formal work illegal for the refugees and placed strict restrictions on movement limiting their access to informal work in nearby urban centers.
+Data from a pilot study demonstrated that working-age refugees within the camps spend a substantial amount of time sitting idle, leading to profound mental health challenges, especially for people who experienced the trauma of losing family members in the genocide.
+Researchers conducted a randomized evaluation to compare the impacts of cash for work and unconditional cash transfers for people living in these refugee camps on psychosocial well-being.
+The study also investigated how past trauma and future uncertainty might impact the effectiveness of various employment programs.

 Location: Turkey